Diana-Laveena-DSouza/CNN_PET_CLASSIFICATION/README.md

-🐱😹😺😻Pet Classification🐶🐕🐩🐕‍🦺
+🐱😹😺😻🐱😹😺😻Pet Classification🐶🐕🐩🐕‍🦺🐶🐕🐩🐕‍🦺

-😊😊This Project was done under the mentor Dr Uohan Theissen.😊😊
+😊😊This Project was done under the mentor Dr Uohan Theissen😊😊

 📝Data Description
 _____________________________________________________________________________________